Skip to content

 • execute(query): Aggregates all QueryResult::Affected counts into one RowsAffected.
 Rows are ignored.

-• append(query): Bulk insert entities, using driver fast‑path when available.
+• append(query): Bulk insert entities, using a driver fast-path when available.

 • begin(): Borrow the connection and start a transaction.
 Issue any of the above operations against the transactional executor, then commit or rollback.
 Uncommitted drop triggers a rollback and gives back the connection.